 If you have a Specific Learning Difference (SpLD) such as dyslexia, dyspraxia, dyscalculia or dysgraphia we encourage you to disclose this to the University when you apply or prior to starting your course.

-The Disabled Students' Allowances (DSA) is a government fund that can help towards the cost of support, such as specialist software packages and computer equipment.
+The Disabled Students' Allowances (DSA) is a government fund that can help towards the cost of support, such as specialist 1:1 study skills tuition, specialist software packages and computer equipment.

-If you are a current student and think that you might be dyslexic or have another SpLD, we advise you to make a 30 minute Disability Officer appointment to discuss your concerns and learning style.
+If you are a current student and think that you might be dyslexic or have another SpLD, we advise you to make an appointment to discuss your concerns and learning style.
 Following the appointment it may be appropriate to refer you for a diagnostic assessment which may be funded by the University.
-To book a Disability Officer appointment, MyGateway will show all available appointments; alternatively you can book at the ground floor reception desk at the Student Gateway.
+Please book an appointment through MyGateway or by booking through the Student Gateway Reception.